 Each one has it’s own reward whether it be a waterfall, creek or scenic viewpoint and I’ve kept them all within a half hour drive of the city.
 Most are in the surrounding ranges so there’s plenty of secluded rainforest walks with interesting flora and fauna to observe along the way.

-I hope you enjoy walking through these green city as much as we have.
-Happy hiking!
+I hope you enjoy walking through this green city as much as we have.
+Happy hiking! x

 Map of the Hikes in Cairns